vinhcd/magento2-aws-sqs/README.md

 AWS SQS pushing service for magento2

 # Copyright
-This project is copyright by VinhCD Co,Ltd.
+This project is copyright by VinhCD Co,Ltd. (owned by hungnt)

 # Contact
 vinhcd.co.ltd@gmail.com